elmtree-askmo/cloudcannon-app/content/faq.md

         is English but you can change that to your chosen language that we currently support.
 We will add new languages over time.
     - question: Is QuickTakes free to use?
-      answer: >-
-        <p>The basic QuickTakes app is free to use.
-We will be introducing paid
-        features in the near future.
+      answer: "<p>The basic QuickTakes app is free to use.
+We will be introducing paid features in the near future.
 So please stay tuned!
-We've found that our student users get a lot of value by being able to focus on the lecture and not spend as much time taking notes - which leads to better understanding of the material and hopefully better grades - so some aspects of QuickTakes will always be free.</p><p>We've found that our student users get a lot of value by being able to focus on the lecture and not spend as much time taking notes - which leads to better understanding of the material and hopefully better grades - so some aspects of QuickTakes will always be free.</p>
+We've found that our student users get a lot of value by being able to focus on the lecture and not spend as much time taking notes - which leads to better understanding of the material and hopefully better grades - so some aspects of QuickTakes will always be free.</p><p>\_</p><p>We've found that our student users get a lot of value by being able to focus on the lecture and not spend as much time taking notes - which leads to better understanding of the material and hopefully better grades - so some aspects of QuickTakes will always be free.</p>"
     - question: My QuickTakes “errored out” or the QuickTake was inaccurate.
 Why?
       answer: >-
         When there is an error processing a recording the QuickTake will come